 CS 43203/53203 - SYSTEMS PROGRAMMING

-The setting up of and day-to-day adminstration of multi-user, multi-tasking systems, such as the various versions of UNIX, together with the analysis of problems which can arise in these activities.
+The setting up of and day-to-day administration of multi-user, multi-tasking systems, such as the various versions of UNIX, together with the analysis of problems which can arise in these activities.
 Implementation and maintenance of system programs, system utilities, command interpreters, editors, file maintenance programs, text processors, interrupt handling, device drivers.
 Prerequisite: CS 33211 and CS 32001 with a minimum grade of C (2.000).

 Choose one of the following: